dhiraj87shiraskar/productCollection/README.md

 Extra things:
 1) Maintained coading standard
 2) Code separtion like UI, DATA and Buisness logic is separated
-3) Use ES6 features
+3) Used ES6 features
-4) Use CSS3 new features
+4) Used CSS3 new features